 The Government has announced several stimulus initiatives to support businesses during the COVID-19 lockdown, but what’s in there for sole traders or self-employed workers?
-We asked a local chartered accountant, Joe Kaleb, for his insight.

 If you run a business as a sole trader or in a partnership, you are considered to be self-employed – the business may operate with or without employees.